What is your role in Team Wilder?

 Inspiring People Champion

-We know that for large scale social change to take place, we need at least 1 in 4 people acting in support of nature.
+We know that for large scale societal change to take place, we need at least 1 in 4 people acting in support of nature.
 To raise awareness and encourage more individuals to get involved, we will need to reach thousands of people every year.
-You can help us do this by sharing your passion and enthusiasm and spreading the message through events, activities and talks across the two counties.
+You can help us achieve this by sharing your passion, enthusiasm, and unique skills with Team Wilder.
+Depending on your experience, you could help us with our communications, write resources, host events, deliver talks, or network with like minded people.
 We can’t do this on our own.

 So, are you ready to go wild?